Validation

 - returns

-If the validator throws an error or returns a rejected Promise
+If the validator throws an error or returns a rejected Promise, validation for

 that field fails with that error (or the rejection error).
 However, if it returns